 Which cutting tool do I need?

 This is not about ‘How big is the plant you are cutting?’
-Rather, it’s about ‘Is the plant you are cutting dead or alive?’
+Instead the question is ‘Is the plant you are cutting dead or alive?’

 The choice of cutting tool comes down to the question of whether preserving the health of the plant is important.
 Most of the time for gardeners, plant health is paramount.
 Keeping the plants in your garden not only alive but happy, healthy and thriving, is what gardening’s all about.